Who We Are

 The Student Association has come such a long way since 2014.
 We have developed and grown into an Association which works hard to listen to your needs and support you whilst you are at College.
 We have introduced a Structure that works to meet your needs and ensures that you have a Voice and are represented.
 We work in partnership with the College to integrate process and develop new ways of working to benefit you.

-We evaluate your needs through our Class Representative system, evaluating College surveys and speaking to you on a regular basis.
+We evaluate your needs through our Class Ambassador system (formally known as the Class Rep system), evaluating College surveys and speaking to you on a regular basis.
 Our door is always open and we value your feedback.

-Your Student Association is made up from one full-time paid Sabbatical President (A student taking a break from studies) and seven part-time, paid Vice Presidents, all supported by your Student Association Development Officer.
+Your Student Association is made up from one full-time paid Sabbatical President and one full-time Sabbatical Vice President (Sabbatical means a student taking a break from studies), all supported by your Student Association Development Officer.
 These roles, with the exception of the Student Association Development Officer, are all elected by you, on an annual basis to ensure you have the right people working on your behalf.

-Your Student Association team also sit on the College Board of Management and on a number of College Committees including; Learning and Teaching Committee; STEM (Science, Technology, Mathematics, Engineering) and ICT Committee, Health and Safety Committee, Environmental and Sustainability Committee; Equalities Committee; Learning and Teaching Committee, Health and Wellbeing Committee and Safeguarding to ensure that there is Student representation and input in all aspects of the College decision making processes.
+Your Student Association President and Vice President also sit on the College Board of Management and on a number of College Committees to ensure that there is Student representation and input in all aspects of the College decision making processes.

-Our President oversees all the work of the Vice Presidents and co ordinates the Student Association process (supported by the Student Association Development Officer) to ensure that your needs as Students are met.
+Our President oversees all the work and co ordinates the Student Association process (supported by the Student Association Development Officer) to ensure that your needs as Students are met.

 The Student Association wants to ensure that you, our Students have the best College experience possible.
 We want to support you during your time at College and also arrange a number of monthly events to provide you with knowledge, education and support on a range of relevant topics.